JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

-## Document Repository
+## Document Template

-This repository has the duty to be a bridge between the entity model and Diana to document collection.
-It has two classes `DocumentRepository` and `DocumentRepositoryAsync`, one for the synchronous and the other for the asynchronous work.
+This template has the duty to be a bridge between the entity model and Diana to document collection.
+It has two classes `TemplateRepository` and `TemplateRepositoryAsync`, one for the synchronous and the other for the asynchronous work.

-#### `DocumentRepository`
+#### `TemplateRepository`

-The `DocumentRepository` is the document repository for the synchronous tasks.
+The `TemplateRepository` is the document repository for the synchronous tasks.
 It has three components:

 * **DocumentEntityConverter**: That converts an entity to communication API, e.g., The Person to DocumentEntity.